 To ensure you are using the latest version of this affidavit, visit the USCIS website at www.uscis.gov where you can obtain the latest USCIS forms and immigration-related information.
-If you do not have Internet access, you may order USCIS forms by calling the Forms Request Line at 1-800-870-3676.
-You may also obtain forms and information by calling the USCIS National Customer Service Center at 1-800-375-5283.
+If you do not have internet access, you may order USCIS forms by calling the USCIS Contact Center at 1-800-375-5283.
+The USCIS Contact Center provides information in English and Spanish.
 For TTY (deaf or hard of hearing) call: 1-800-767-1833.